Replica plating

 By increasing the variety of secondary plates with different selective growth media, it is possible to rapidly screen a large number of individual isolated colonies for as many phenotypes as there are secondary plates.

 The development of replica plating required two steps.
 The first step was to define the problem: a method of identifiably duplicating colonies.
 The second step was to devise a means to reliably implement the first step.
-Replica plating was first described by Esther Lederberg and Joshua Lederberg in 1952.
+Replica plating was first described by Esther Lederberg and Joshua Lederberg in 1952.One of the nutrient agar plate will have antibiotic resistance.
 Lederberg sought to use a fabric that was able to be sterilized, and had a vertical fabric pile, akin to a 2D analog "wire brush" of that had been classically used to transfer colonies.
 Paper was unsatisfactory as "its lateral capillarity and its compression of the colonies distorted and broke up the original growth pattern.", and nylon velvet was too expensive and its stiffer fibers caused problems, leading to the choice and eventual standardization on cotton velveteen.
 While first demonstrated with bacteria, velveteen based replica plating has also become a standard technique in the microbiology of eukaryotes, such as yeast.